Anti-Indian sentiment: Bangladesh

-The Indo-Bangladeshi relationship began to sour within a few years.
-Political disputes such as the border killing by India, Farakka Barrage, Indo-Bangladesh enclaves and Indo-Bangladeshi barrier created rifts between the two countries.
-Indophobia coupled with anti-Hinduism, led to accusations of dual loyalty among Bangladeshi Hindus by right-wing Islamist extremist Bangladeshis.
+The Indo-Bangladeshi relationship began to sour within a few years after the end of the Bangladesh Liberation War.
+Political disputes such as border killings by Indian forces, allocation of waters on the Padma river from the Farakka Barrage and Teesta river from the Teesta Barrage in West Bengal, alongside illegal infiltration along Indo-Bangladeshi barrier has created rifts between the two countries.
+Indophobia in Bangladesh is coupled with Anti-Hindu sentiments, which has led to accusations of dual loyalty among Bangladeshi Hindu minority by Islamists and right-wing nationalists within the Bangladeshi Muslim majority.